-We have made significant additions to our lease pool over the past five years, totaling over \$125 million.
+We have made significant additions to our lease pool over the past five years, totaling over \$150 million.
 This has, we believe, resulted in an increase in the revenue generating capacity of our equipment leasing segment.
-These additions have been in response to the industry trends towards higher channel counts, as discussed above, and the geographic expansion of our leasing operations.
-In the three months ended April, 2011, we added approximately \$24.4 million of new lease pool equipment, including Sercel 428 land recording systems and Unite cable-free systems.
-In the past few years, we have also expanded our lease pool by acquiring different types of equipment that can be used in different types of seismic applications.
+These additions have been in response to the industry trends towards higher channel counts, as discussed above, the geographic expansion of our leasing operations and the increased breadth of our product offerings.
+In the six months ended July 31, 2011, we added approximately \$34.8 million of new lease pool equipment, including Sercel 428 land recording systems, Unite cable-free systems and additional marine equipment.
+Much of the land recording equipment that we acquired in the first six months of fiscal 2012 has been deployed in South America.
+Despite the significant lease pool additions so far this year, we believe there is demand for additional equipment, including three-component digital recording systems, traditional land recording systems, cable-free land recording systems and certain marine equipment.
+Accordingly, we expect to add more than \$30 million in additional lease pool equipment during the balance of fiscal 2012.
+To help finance the acquisition of this equipment, in June 2011, we completed a public offering of our common stock that resulted in net proceeds to us of approximately \$31.0 million.

+In the past few years, we have expanded our lease pool by acquiring different types of equipment or equipment that can be used in different types of seismic applications.
 For example, we added a variety of marine seismic equipment to our lease pool and have purchased downhole seismic equipment that can be utilized in a wide array of applications, some of which are not related to oil and gas exploration.
 These applications include 3-D surface seismic surveys, well and reservoir monitoring, analysis of fluid treatments of oil and gas wells and underground storage monitoring.
 We recently have added new cable free recording technology to our lease pool of ground recording equipment.
 In the future, we may seek to further expand the breadth of our lease pool, which could increase the amount we expend on the acquisition of lease pool equipment.

 We also have expanded the geographic breadth of our operations by acquiring or establishing operating facilities in new locations.
-Most recently, in fiscal 2010 we established branch operations in Peru and in Colombia and have plans to open a facility in Hungary during fiscal 2012.
+Most recently, in fiscal 2010 we established branch operations in Peru and in Colombia and are in the process of establishing a facility in Hungary during fiscal 2012.
+With the recent increases in business activity in South America, we expect to significantly expand our operations in South America.
+This expansion is expected to include the opening of an expanded repair facility in Colombia.
 We are also considering enhancing our marine leasing activities by expanding our operations in Singapore.
 We may seek to further expand our operations to additional locations in the future either through establishing "green field" operations or by acquiring existing operations.
 We are studying a variety of such opportunities but have made no specific plans at this time.